 If the thought of getting a shot brings about fears, tears and sleepless nights for your child, you're not alone.
-Many children fear getting shots, but protecting your child from dangerous diseases is worth the challenge.
+Many children fear getting shots, but protecting them from dangerous diseases through vaccination is worth the challenge.
 The good news is that there are things you can do to help your child cope.

 Our child life specialists have created a list of tried-and-true tips to help parents calm children who may be facing a fear of shots, immunizations or a procedure.

 Tips to help your child who's scared of needles

 - Be honest: Explain that shots can pinch, but that it won't hurt for long.
 Help your child focus on what they can do to help get through the shot.